 Have you ever noticed that you don't see any animals shopping at grocery stores?
 When you want peanuts, you go to the store.
 When squirrels want nuts, they shop in trees.

 Shopping at grocery stores is convenient for us.
 They always have a wide selection of different kinds of food to eat.
 They also are open year-round.

 When winter rolls around, you don't have to store up plenty of food to eat when it's cold outside.
 You just keep going to the store when you need more food.

-For many animals, though, the “store” isn’t open year-round.
-For example, many plants and trees only produce food for animals at certain times of the year.
+For many animals, though, the “store" isn't open year-round.
+For example, many plants and trees only produce edible products like fruit and nuts at certain times of the year.
 If animals are going to have enough food to survive the winter, they often need to set aside some for later.

 One animal you may have seen storing nuts for the winter is the squirrel.
 That's why some people call storing up food for the winter “squirreling" food away.

 Not all squirrels store food in the same way, though.
 Gray and Fox Squirrels, for example, hide their food by burying it in many different places underground.
 Scientists call this “scatter hoarding."

 Why do they do this?
 It's actually a smart thing to do!
 If another animal finds a store of food and eats it, the squirrel will still have many other stores of food and won't go hungry.